dkastner/tmuxinator/README.md

     $ echo $EDITOR

-For me that produces "mate -w"
+For me that produces "vim"
-If you want to change your default editor simple put a line in ~/.bashrc that changes it.
+If you want to change your default editor simple put a line in ~/.bash_profile that changes it.
 Mine looks like this:

-    export EDITOR='mate -w'
+    export EDITOR='vim'

 It also uses $SHELL variable. which is always set by your shell.